Oysterville, Washington, United States of America: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you choose the correct type.
-The majority of adapters currently being sold are just plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types A and B. Take care to choose the correct kind.
+The majority of adapters currently being sold are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most locations.

 Power bank for devices